 Many people always ask me the same question over and over: “What brought you here?”.
 For us, it was the right time at the right moment to totally change it up in our lives.
 Scuba diving has always been one of my biggest passions and I would always try to make two diving holidays a year.
 Now every day when I look out of my window I see the beautiful sunny Half Moon Bay in front of me.
 That makes me happy, and I get even more excited that I can scuba dive right here in my back yard.
 So my mind was made up pretty quick and after working in the publishing business for many years I changed my hobby to my work.
 I have been a dive instructor and underwater photographer for well over nine years.

 Karl Stanley “Go Deeper”

-The submarine is called Idabel, honor of the city of Oklahoma where she was built and who’s citizens where very helpful in the process of the build.
+The submarine is called Idabel, the honor of the city of Oklahoma where she was built and who’s citizens were very helpful in the process of the build.
 Karl has a whole photo scrapbook of the construction, and he happily shows you before you go down to the bottom of the ocean.
 There are only two other operators worldwide that take tourists down that deep in the ocean, but they only go to a maximum depth of 350 meters.
-Karl has being in the business the longest , goes the deepest and is the most affordable deep sea explorer.
+Karl has been in the business the longest, goes the deepest and is the most affordable deep sea explorer.

 He is a 42 year old American, eccentric and genius who walks all day long barefoot with his dogs through our village West End.
 Karl: “You want to put 2000 foot of water between you and the surface of the ocean?
 I’m the only person in the world who can do it for you.”
 If you would try to organize this in any other way the costs would be exceeding around 17,000 euros!